Last Updated on 05/07/2023 by secretmoona

 - Difficulty: Easy

-- Sights: Jejigi Oreum, Jung-seop Art Gallery, Jeongbang waterfalls, Olle Market
+- Sights: Jejigi Oreum, Jung-seop Art Gallery, Jeongbang Waterfalls, Olle Market

 We had initially planned to hike Mt.
 Hallasan on the second to last day of our Jeju trip.
 However, with all the walking we did the previous day, we cancelled the hike in favour of the trail.
 The trail was our second option, so we already knew which route we were going to follow.
 We settled on route 6 because it faced the shoreline and also had a low difficulty level.

-The trail starts at Soesokkak Bridge and ends in Seogwipo city via Jeongbang Waterfall and Jung-seop Street.
-We planned on setting off at 9:30 AM sharp but after a nice breakfast, we somehow got distracted.
+The trail starts at Soesokkak Bridge and ends in Seogwipo City via Jeongbang Waterfall and Jung-seop Street.
+We planned on setting off at 9:30 AM sharp, but after a nice breakfast, we somehow got distracted.
 We reached the starting point at noon instead!

 Not to waste too much time, we carried on following the beach path and a lush forest until we reached the top of Jejigi Oreum Volcanic Cone.
 It’s not very high but it offers a nice perspective on the landscape.
-Continuing, we followed the trail through flat paths more or less rugged until we arrived at a stunning spot: the observatory at Bomok port.
+Continuing, we followed the trail through flat paths, more or less rugged until we arrived at a stunning spot: the observatory at Bomok port.

-We met and quickly chatted to a family from Seoul.
+We met and quickly chatted with a family from Seoul.
 They were surprised to see foreigners walking the Olle Trails.
 It was funny to see how both the kid and grandma were fascinated by my braids!
 I could sense that they wanted to touch but didn’t dare.
 After waving goodbye, we carried on.
 The observatory was my favourite section of the route.
 I could have spent the rest of the day there just looking at the waves crashing on the shore.

 The last bit of the walk was Jeongbang Waterfall.
-At 25 meter the waterfall is surrounded by cliffs and forest.
+At 25 meters, the waterfall is surrounded by cliffs and forests.
 Jeongbang was the busiest place we have been all day.
 It was a struggle to navigate between people to take a good picture.
 I guess, that’s bound to happen when you choose to visit a popular tourist area.
 Once we have had enough, we continued back into the city towards the finishing point: Seogwipo Olle.